flimflam-austin/hugo-cms-test/content/quick_reads/20180529-18-05-29-privacy-policy-update-emails-gdpr/index.md

       compelling business purpose.
     _key: card-3-d10b3382-409a-49ba-b72a-bbc978c517e4
   - order: 3
+    useCheckmark: false
     body: >-
       ## You don’t live in the EU, so why are you getting the privacy updates?

-      The GDPR applies globally to all companies that collect data from EU residents **regardless of whether they are located** in Silicon Valley or across the Atlantic Ocean.
+      The GDPR applies globally to all companies that collect data from EU residents**regardless of whether they are located** in Silicon Valley or across the Atlantic Ocean.